 Kale may be the new "it" food but long before it was popular, it was one of Kennedy's favorites.
 "Kale is one of my go-to choices because it's rich in a phytonutrient called indoles, which stimulates liver detoxification and helps fight cancer," says Kennedy.
 Indoles are found in the rich, dark green color of kale.
 Other members of the cruciferous family include broccoli, cabbage and brussel sprouts.
 The American Cancer Society suggests consuming one serving of cruciferous vegetables a day, and studies show people who have diets rich in these vegetables have been found to have lower incidences of lung cancer, prostate cancer and stomach cancer.
 Kale that is cooked by steaming also may have cholesterol-lowering benefits.
 Try it in a hearty seafood stew with tomatoes, saffron and kale.

 "Tomatoes are a great food because they are rich in a phytonutrient called lycopene, which has been associated with a reduced risk of prostate cancer," explains Kennedy.
 Tomatoes are available year-round in the supermarket, but when they are in season, try to buy them at local farm stands.
 That's when they are at their nutritional peak.
 A tip for getting the most nutritional value from tomatoes is to buy local, make them into a sauce, and freeze it to use year-round.
 The lycopene is best absorbed when the tomato is cooked.
 Including a healthy fat, like olive oil or avocado, helps pack a more nutritional punch.
-Try them fresh in this dish of angel hair pasta with tomatoes and avocado.

 3. Sweet Potatoes